 In brief, established investigators should compete on the basis of recent (say the past 5 years) accomplishments rather than proposals.
-For the investigator, it should be a reasonably simple task to collect a set of reprints and preprints and prepare a summary of their import.
-For the panels, it should be considerably easier to review accomplishments rather than promises.
+For the investigator, it should be a reasonably simple task to collect a set of reprints and preprints

 Another very important advantage of an accomplishment grant system would be the encouragement of innovation.
 The investigator, not the panels, would judge the truly new and take the risks.